Spreading of information on a network: a quantum view

 As highlighted previously, the network dynamics is based on information flowing unidirectionally among the agents.
 In fact, the dynamics can be visualized as a series of continuous transmissions of small packets of information from one agent to another.
 Therefore, we expect this mechanism to be accurately described only by the operator of the form $a_\alpha^\dag a_\beta$ (and not considering their adjoint), where the $\beta$-th agent is transmitting to the $\alpha$-th agent, and $a$ can be any of the $f$ or $g$ operators.
 Similarly, the process of changing the nature of the information for a generic $\alpha$-th agent can be described using operators of the form $g_\alpha^\dag f_\alpha$ or $f_\alpha^\dag g_\alpha$.

-This suggests that the GKSL equation, which is well-suited for solving dynamics where non-reversible effects are predominant, could be an appropriate approach for describing the dynamics within the network.
-The GKSL equation describes the evolution of the density operator $\rho(t)=|\Psi(t)\rangle\langle\Psi(t)|$ (written in the usual bra-ket notation) where $\Psi(t)$ represents the state of the system at time $t$, and reads as:
+This suggests that the GKSL equation, which is well suited to solving dynamics where non-reversible effects are predominant, could be an appropriate approach to describing the dynamics within the network.
+The GKSL equation describes the evolution of the density operator $\rho(t)=|\Psi(t)\rangle\langle\Psi(t)|$ (written in the usual bra--ket notation), where $\Psi(t)$ represents the state of the system at time $t$, and reads as follows:

-where $H$ is the Hamiltonian of the system, which typically contains only reversible effects, as the ones in (\ref{25}) and (\ref{ourHam}), for instance.
-The various $L_\alpha$'s represent the Lindblad operators responsible for the irreversible mechanisms, and $N^\star$ is their number.
+where $H$ is the Hamiltonian of the system, which typically contains only reversible effects, such as the ones in Equations (\ref{25}) and (\ref{ourHam}), for instance.
+The various $L_\alpha$s represent the Lindblad operators responsible for the irreversible mechanisms, and $N^\star$ is their number.
 When writing the GKSL equation, we assume that the system dynamics is Markovian, and the Lindblad operators are independent of the state of the system.

 Compared to the previous approach, which was mostly based on the evolution of operators through the Heisenberg equation, the primary difference now is that the density operator connected to the state $\Psi$ is evolving.
-Using this approach, one can easily derive the mean values of the number operators, as shown in equations \eqref{29}-\eqref{210}, using the standard procedure based on the computation of the traces:
+Using this approach, one can easily derive the mean values of the number operators, as shown in Equations \eqref{29} and \eqref{210}, using the standard procedure based on the computation of the traces: